DHL Logo

 DHL Logo 2002-present

-In 2002, the logistics company was taken over by Deutsche Post AG.
-As a DHL Express division, it introduced the logo, which was designed by the branding studio Nitsch Design.
-The design team kept the bulk of the previous logo, but made it red and placed it inside a yellow rectangle.
-At the bottom is the red word “EXPRESS” written in italics and superimposed over three yellow lines.
+In 2002, the logistics company was acquired by Deutsche Post AG.
+As a division of DHL Express, it introduced a logo designed by the branding studio Nitsch Design.
+The designers retained the main part of the previous logo but made it red and placed it inside a yellow rectangle.
+At the bottom, the red word “EXPRESS” is written in italics and superimposed on three yellow lines.

 Font and Colors